espressif/esptool/flasher_stub/README.md

 esptool.py loads the flasher stub into memory and executes it to:

-* Add features that the ESP8266 & ESP32 bootloader ROMs do not have.
+* Add features that the Espressif chips bootloader ROMs do not have.

-* Add features to the ESP8266 bootloader ROM which are only in the ESP32 ROM.
+* Add features to the ESP8266 bootloader ROM which are only in the ROM of newer chips.

 * Improve flashing performance over the ROM bootloaders.